veebch/bb/README.md

 # BB

 This is a fictional use case that's a basic introduction to working with a microcontroller.
-It uses a microcontroller, a stepper motor and a simple Python program.
+It combines a microcontroller with a stepper motor and a simple Python program.
 Assembly is easy and build time is an hour or so (3d print time not included).

 ## You'll need:
 - Raspberry Pi Pico or other 2040 microcontroller